AdobeDocs/commerce-extensibility/src/pages/events/convert-existing-fields.md

 ## Configure the `io_events.xml` file

-The `converter` attributes defines the converter class that updates the event data field value for the specified event.
+The `converter` attribute defines the converter class that updates the event data field value for the specified event.
 Only one converter class can be used per field

 Attribute | Required | Description
 --- | --- | ---